 For league and tournament use, we recommend the 10” screen as it is ideal for portability and seeing the screen from beyond the throw line.

-For events and tournament stages, you might consider a large screen tablet such as the Nabi Big Tab (see our updated notes below about the Nabi’s biggest drawbacks).
+For events and tournament stages, you might consider a large screen tablet such as the Nabi Big Tab (make sure you read our updated notes below about the Nabi’s biggest drawbacks).
+To date, we have not found an alternative affordable solution for a tablet with an extra large screen such as this.

 What about Kindle or Surface?